solarslurpi/GrowBuddyV2/README.md

 # Sources
 - [YouTube video that I found best explained water vapor, temperature's relationship to Relative Humidity and VPD](https://www.youtube.com/watch?v=-bYPGr1TJQY&t=1s).
+- [YouTube video introducing InfluxDB](https://www.youtube.com/watch?v=Vq4cDIdz_M8&list=RDCMUC4Snw5yrSDMXys31I18U3gg&index=2).
+This is the database I use on the GrowBuddy Raspberry Pi Server that coordinates with everyone in the GrowBuddy environment.
 # Evolving Grow Tent Automation
 My indoor plants are a huge source of joy during the dark and rainy winter months.
 That is why I continually evolve my grow tent automation.
 If I don't automate some of the indoor grow tasks, I become chained to my grow.
 I can't go on vacation because the plants need watering...it's hard dialing in the temperature and humidity...As the grows go by, I learn.
 Automation has meant healthier plants that produce more yield.
 Automation means I can enjoy the plants and spend more time looking for diseases or pests.  __My current obsession is optimizing my plant's water needs, both in the form of water vapor as well as irrigation__ .
 I am not building a generic solution because I don't need one.
 My indoor grow:
 - is in my kitchen in the same climate controlled environment I live in.
 The temperature is typically around 70℉ and the humidity runs around 50%.
 With the LEDs on, the temperature is a few degrees higher.
 Given an above day temperature of 70 ℉ or above, I will only adjust humidity.
 Since the humidity is moderately low, I will use a humidifier but not a dehumidifier.